golang/pkgsite/doc/postgres.md

    At this point you should have a Postgres server running on your local machine at port 5432.

-2. Set environment variables
-   Set the following environment variables:
+2. Set the following environment variables:

    - `GO_DISCOVERY_DATABASE_USER` (default: postgres)
    - `GO_DISCOVERY_DATABASE_PASSWORD`  (default: '')